naivecynics/naivecynics.github.io/_pages/about.md

 I am currently studying Computer Science at the College of Engineering, **SUSTech**.

 I am deeply passionate about this discipline, especially the emerging field of deep learning.
-I enjoy the process of transforming abstract ideas into rigorous and elegant paradigms—programming has become my medium for exploring the unknown.
+I enjoy the process of transforming abstract ideas into rigorous and elegant paradigms.

 My research interests lie at the intersection of **signal processing**, **language models**, and **music information retrieval**.
 I’m particularly fascinated by how machines can understand structured and unstructured human signals—be it **speech, music, or text**—and how we can model these forms of expression computationally.